ansari-saif/evolve-engine/README.md

 For support and questions:
 - Check the documentation in the `docs/` folder
-- Review the brand guidelines for design consistency
+- Review the state management guide for Redux patterns
 - Examine the component library for UI patterns

 ---